How Platinum Group Metals Are Used in Jewelry

 Iridium

 In its pure element form, iridium is silvery-gray with a faint yellow tinge.
-It is one of the hardest and rarest precious metals, as well as being the second densest natural element.
+It’s one of the hardest and rarest precious metals, as well as being the second-densest natural element.

 Iridium is also very brittle, requires huge amounts of heat to melt, and currently trades at more than four times the price of platinum.
 These factors make iridium an unpopular metal with jewelers, thus most are not skilled in crafting with it.